bbonnin/saagie/README.md

   * read_write_hdfs.py: example for reading and writing files in HDFS
   * test_hive.py: Hive queries

+* distcp
+  * readme about how to copy files between clusters

 * utils
   * jdbc-hive: jar with Hive JDBC driver and all the dependencies (can be used with RJDBC)
     * The jar is available in the `target` directory